nextcloud/mail/README.md

 If you experience any issues or have any suggestions for improvement, use the [issue tracker](https://github.com/nextcloud/mail/issues).
 Please follow the [issue template chooser](https://github.com/nextcloud/mail/issues/new/choose) so we get the info needed to debug and fix the problem.
 Thanks!

+## Ethical AI Rating
+### Rating: 🟢

+Positive:
+* The software for training and inferencing of this model is open source.
+* The model is created and trained on-premises based on the user's own data.
+* The training data is accessible to the user, making it possible to check or correct for bias or optimise the performance and CO2 usage.

+Learn more about the Nextcloud Ethical AI Rating [in our blog](https://nextcloud.com/blog/nextcloud-ethical-ai-rating/).

 ## Installation

 The app is distributed through the [app store](https://apps.nextcloud.com/apps/mail) and you can install it [right from your Nextcloud installation](https://docs.nextcloud.com/server/stable/admin_manual/apps_management.html).